The Bewitched Tailor: Translations and adaptations

 In 1928, Grigory Gricher of All-Ukrainian Photo Cinema Administration shot the silent film Durkh trern (Through Tears), based on stories The Bewithced Tailor and Motl, Peysi the Cantor's Son.
 It was sold to the United States, voiced in Yiddish and played there in 1933.
 Both 35 mm versions were lost, only a 16mm version was found and digitally restored by the National Center for Jewish Film under the title Laughter Through Tears in 1991.

+A short variant of the story is incorporated into the children's story "Shlemiel, the Businessman" by Isaac Bashevis Singer as the first Shlemiel's flopped business.